cardboardci/dockerfiles/images/hadolint/README.md

 # cardboardci/hadolint

 cardboardci/hadolint is a Docker image built with continuous integration builds in mind.
-Each tag contains an Hadolint version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for static analysis of Dockerfiles.

 A smarter Dockerfile linter that helps you build best practice Docker images.
 The linter is parsing the Dockerfile into an AST and performs rules on top of the AST.
 It is standing on the shoulders of ShellCheck to lint the Bash code inside RUN instructions.